April 16, 2012, Christopher D. Carroll RamseyCassKoopmans

 The assumption of labor augmenting technological progress was made because it

-implies that in steady-state, per-capita consumption, income, and capital all
+implies that in steady-state, per-capita consumption, income, and capital all grow at

 implies that at the steady-state value of